B-Ricey763/Learning-ROS/docs/rossetup.md

 hostnamectl set-hostname hello_world
 ```
 To verify everything works, run `hostname` and see if the result matches your input.
 To connect with SSH, I configured the pi with a hostname of `hyperion4516` and a default username of `ubuntu`.
+!!! note
-> For debugging the IP of your pi, I recommend using [Advanced IP Scanner](https://www.advanced-ip-scanner.com/).
+    For debugging the IP of your pi, I recommend using [Advanced IP Scanner](https://www.advanced-ip-scanner.com/).
 Look for an ubuntu username and copy the IP.
 You can use `ssh ip_address` to connect as as well.

+## Connecting with SSH

 Using OpenSSH (on any OS, really) you can connect to the Pi with:
 ```bash